Rodgers out for NFL season with torn Achilles

 The Jets went on to win 22-16 in overtime, with Wilson throwing one touchdown and one interception, but their victory was heavily overshadowed by the injury.

-Head coach Robert Saleh said after the game that the Jets believed Rodgers had a ruptured Achilles, which was later confirmed by an MRI scan .
+Head coach Robert Saleh said after the game that the Jets believed Rodgers had a ruptured Achilles, which was later confirmed by an MRI scan.

 "Not the way any of us wanted it to go, but we know the commitment you've made to this team will continue to impact us moving forward," the Jets said in a statement, adding: "Get well soon, Aaron Rodgers."

-There had been high hopes for the Jets - who have not won their four-team division since 2002 - this season following Rodgers arrival.
+There had been high hopes for the Jets - who have not won their four-team division since 2002 - this season following Rodgers' arrival.

-His injury came on what was already an emotional occasion at MetLife Stadium, where the Jets were playing the Bills on the 22nd anniversary of the 9/11 terror attacks.

 Rodgers won Super Bowl XLV with the Packers in 2011 and his 475 regular-season passing touchdowns are the fifth-most of all time.